Career Services Employer Policies

 - Requiring an initial investment or deposit from this individual, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may be direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit.

-- Counseling Services reserves the right to refuse services to employers due to any of the following: dishonesty; breach of confidentiality; fraud; misrepresentation; harassment of Parkland students, alumni or staff; failure to adhere to these Counseling Services policies and/or any other violation of Parkland College rules and regulations.
+- Career Services reserves the right to refuse services to employers due to any of the following: dishonesty; breach of confidentiality; fraud; misrepresentation; harassment of Parkland students, alumni or staff; failure to adhere to these Career Services policies and/or any other violation of Parkland College rules and regulations.